Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable

 \section{Abstract}

-We consider the problems of language inclusion and language equivalence for Vector Addition Systems with States (VASSes) with the acceptance condition defined by the set of accepting states (and more generally by some upward-closed conditions).
-In general the problem of language equivalence is undecidable even for one-dimensional VASSes, thus to get decidability we investigate restricted subclasses.
-On one hand we show that the problem of language inclusion of a VASS in $k$-ambiguous VASS (for any natural $k$) is decidable and even in Ackermann.
-On the other hand we prove that the language equivalence problem is Ackermann-hard already for deterministic VASSes.
+We consider the problems of language inclusion and language equivalence for Vector Addition Systems with States (VASS) with the acceptance condition defined by the set of accepting states (and more generally by some upward-closed conditions).
+In general, the problem of language equivalence is undecidable even for one-dimensional VASS, thus to get decidability we investigate restricted subclasses.
+On the one hand, we show that the problem of language inclusion of a VASS in $k$-ambiguous VASS (for any natural $k$) is decidable and even in Ackermann.
+On the other hand, we prove that the language equivalence problem is already Ackermann-hard for deterministic VASS.
 These two results imply Ackermann-completeness for language inclusion and equivalence in several possible restrictions.
 Some of our techniques can be also applied in much broader generality in infinite-state systems, namely for some subclass of well-structured transition systems.